-- a formal permission to do something; esp. authorization by law to do some specified thing: license to marry, practice medicine, hunt, etc.
+- formal permission to do something; esp., authorization by law to do some specified thing: license to marry, practice medicine, hunt, etc.

 - a document, printed tag, permit, etc. indicating that such permission has been granted

 - freedom to deviate from strict conduct, rule, or practice, generally permitted by common consent: poetic license

 - an instance of such deviation

 - excessive, undisciplined freedom, constituting an abuse of liberty

 Origin of licenseOld French from Classical Latin licentia from licens, present participle of licere, to be permitted: see leisure